siteleaf/siteleaf.com/features.markdown

 #### Compatible with a larger ecosystem

-Siteleaf v2 brings full compatibility with [Jekyll](http://jekyllrb.com/), the same open source technology GitHub uses to power over [half a million websites](https://github.com/blog/1992-eight-lessons-learned-hacking-on-github-pages-for-six-months).
+Siteleaf v2 brings full compatibility with [Jekyll](http://jekyllrb.com/), the same open source technology GitHub uses to power **over a million websites** <sup>[[1]](https://github.com/blog/1992-eight-lessons-learned-hacking-on-github-pages-for-six-months)[[2]](https://github.com/github/pages-gem/issues/651#issuecomment-1208290235)</sup>.
 Enjoy the benefits of a large open source community, along with the accessibility of the Siteleaf interface you’ve come to love.
 Use any off-the-shelf Jekyll theme, or take your Siteleaf theme with you.

 #### Data portability